 The definition of the ship’s general arrangement (GA) is innovative and is done in 3D.
 The module offers several options for generating spaces, including useful 2D views connected to the 3D model.
 Any ship compartment can be subdivided into subspaces, which can be created selecting the boundary surfaces, defining several sections or parametrically.
 The topological definition of all these elements, based on references, ensures that any modification to their limits is automatically applied to the compartment geometry.

 Additionally, it is possible to position all of the equipment that has already been defined in the database or interactively defined in the 3D model.
 This applies not only to machinery and equipment, but also to deck equipment, weapons or accommodation elements.
+Moreover, it also exist the possibility of reading pipelines in the FGA scene.

 A 2D graphic editor in the FORAN drafting tool includes a complete set of functions, plus the possibility of adding smart dimensioning, symbols, standard components, configurable drawing templates and labels, and also generate parts lists from the drawing information.

 A new application in FORAN groups all the naval architecture capabilities in a single tool with a user-friendly interface, interactive tasks and powerful calculation processes, with all data hierarchically organized.
-The process starts by defining the information necessary for the calculations, such as the watertight characteristics, appendages, draught marks, openings, wave and wind profiles, sounding lines and modular cargo.
+The process starts by defining the information necessary for the calculations, such as the watertight characteristics, appendages, draught marks, openings, lightship weight, wave and wind profiles, sounding lines and modular cargo.

 FORAN features the complete calculation of hydrostatic values (Bonjean curves, Deadweight scale, Stability cross curves, Freeboard, Floodable and permissible lengths, Sectional areas or Trim diagrams).